 Is it ever too cold to work?

-With temperatures across the UK plummeting and forecasters suggesting colder weather is on the way, many workplaces have become far colder than usual this week and inevitably the question of how cold does a workplace need to be before workers should be sent home has cropped up.
+With temperatures across the UK having plummeted again and forecasters suggesting colder weather could be on its way, many workplaces have become far colder than usual this week.
+Inevitably, the question of how cold a workplace needs to be before workers should be sent home has cropped up.

 Many people are surprised to learn that although health and safety regulations require employers to keep warmth levels ‘reasonable’, there is no law outlining the maximum or minimum temperatures that an office environment should exceed.
 It is recommended that a workplace temperature be at least 16C, or 13C if the job involves manual labour, but there is no legal requirement to meet these exact numbers.